 Nnena Kalu, Rene Matić, Mohammed Sami and Zadie Xa are the four artists shortlisted for the Turner Prize 2025.
-Their work will feature in the annual Turner Prize exhibition, which takes place in the city of Bradford at the Cartwright Hall Art Gallery.
+Their works features in the annual Turner Prize exhibition, taking place in the city of Bradford at the Cartwright Hall Art Gallery.

 One of the world’s best-known prizes for the visual arts, the Turner Prize aims to promote public debate around new developments in contemporary British art.
 The prize is awarded each year to a British artist, and is named in honour of the radical painter JMW Turner.
 The winner will be announced on the 9 December 2025.

-Yorkshire Contemporary is working in partnership with Bradford 2025, Tate and Bradford District Museums & Galleries to co-curate the Turner Prize 2025.
+Yorkshire Contemporary has worked in partnership with Bradford 2025, Tate and Bradford District Museums & Galleries to co-curate the Turner Prize 2025.

 Visit and explore the Turner Prize 2025 exhibition at Cartwright Hall Art Gallery in Bradford from 27 September 2025 to 22 February 2026.
 Admission is free.